best books to read for beginners

 books to read for beginners

 It critiques authoritarian regimes and media manipulation.
-In the book, sacrifice, survival, and rebellion are explored.
+The book explores sacrifice, survival, and rebellion.
 Despite its bleakness, it paints a gripping picture of a society where government rules supreme.

-A thrilling and compelling read, The Hunger Games is one of the best books to read for beginners which will leave readers with a lasting impression.
+A thrilling and compelling read, The Hunger Games is one of the best books for beginners and will leave readers with a lasting impression.

 Beginner-Friendly Formats: